If you ever find yourself in Savannah, Ga., I have a suggestion for a place to eat dinner.

 Nine Drayton doesn’t look unusual on the outside, with an entrance carved into the corner of one of Savannah’s dozens of old brick buildings.
 But as soon as the door was opened for us by one of the restaurant’s very professional-looking personnel, the unusual (and remarkable) took over.

 To the right, along one wall, fine piano music and singing was being admirably and outstandingly doled out by a dapper gentleman named Mike Sweat.
 We were seated about halfway back in the relatively narrow layout, almost right across from where the piano man was plying his trade.

-Sitting there and sipping a drink was like being in a movie scene, surrounded by unassuming (and not overbearing) elegance with Sweat crooning many piano-laced pop classics, all the while sounding like an accomplished cross between Billy Joel and Marc Cohn.
+Sitting there and sipping a drink was like being in a movie scene, with Sweat crooning many piano-laced pop classics, all the while sounding like a cross between Billy Joel and Marc Cohn.

 We ordered our food and were soon graced by the presence of some simply wonderful, authentic sour dough bread with an oil-based dipping sauce.
 You don’t find bread like that on the shelf at Walmart – or anywhere else for that matter.

 One of my goals in visiting Savannah was to consume some top-notch seafood.
 Nine Drayton delivered with flying colors.

 I had shrimp and grits, a dish you can appreciate if you’ve ever lived in the deep south as I have.
 The shrimp was light and fluffy, and no doubt hadn’t been out of the Atlantic Ocean for long.

 The grits – well, there’s probably no such thing as bad grits in Savannah, and this batch was as good as any I ever had in eight years of living in North Georgia.